 Whistler Writers Festival

 The Whistler Writers Festival is an annual fall event celebrating the written word.
 It's a chance to meet the very best Canadian and international authors, attend workshops, readings and speaker panels, before gathering for evenings of music and great conversation with other readers and writers.

 Whether you are an avid reader, aspiring writer or an established author, you'll find something special in the Whistler Writers Festival program.

 Here's what happened for 2020.
-Please check back in 2021 for updated event information.
+Please check back for updated event information for 2021.